Split Fiction: Plot

 As they travel through the stories, the duo begin to learn more about each other.
-Zoe is unable to accept and move past her sister Ella’s death when she was young, which she blames herself for.
+Zoe is unable to accept and move past her sister Ella's death when she was young, which she blames herself for.
 Mio is unable to open up to others and shuts out all emotion to deal with her trauma while taking care of her ailing father.
 Their stories and thoughts reflect these themes.
 With the glitches threatening to destroy his Machine, Rader sets it to full power against the wishes of his superiors, which pushes Zoe and Mio into their subconscious.
 The scientists are against this, leading Rader to fire them.

-In Mio's subconscious, the duo fight through a harsh wasteland before encountering “Dark Mio”, a personification of Mio’s repressed negative emotions.
+In Mio's subconscious, the duo fight through a harsh wasteland before encountering "Dark Mio", a personification of Mio's repressed negative emotions.
 Zoe manages to defeat her after Mio forces herself to let go of her trauma.
-In Zoe’s subconscious, the duo travel through dark childhood memories before encountering Ella.
+In Zoe's subconscious, the duo travel through dark childhood memories before encountering Ella.
 Mio encourages Zoe to embrace her sister, and she is finally able to move past her death.

 Escaping their subconscious, the duo threaten to destroy the Machine.
-A desperate Rader forces himself into their bubble, appearing as an enormous God-like figure.
+A desperate Rader forces himself into their bubble, appearing as an enormous, godlike figure.
 Zoe and Mio work together to defeat him and destroy the Machine, which sets them free.
 As the police come to arrest Rader for endangerment, the duo leave as friends.
-A year later, Mio and Zoe publish their first novel “Split Fiction”, based on their experience in the simulation.
+A year later, Mio and Zoe publish their first novel Split Fiction, based on their experience in the simulation.